Lokymil/elephant_carpaccio/LEADER.md

 ### Start

-At this point, everyone must have a running invoice module connected to the server (and appears in the scoring interface) and every question must have understood the rules.
+At this point, everyone must have a running invoice module connected to the server (and appears in the scoring interface) and every attendees must have understood the starting rules.
 When your attendees are ready, press `start` and allow them to code.

 ---